What it means to be 100% women-owned

 On the same note, our partners are empathetic to each other.
 That empathy allows us to value each other’s opinions and needs.
 Meg McFarland observed: “Nati, Kami and I work well together because we are equally intuitive, nurturing and respectful.
 I am a mother, Nati is a mother and grandmother and Kami is a very special aunt.
 The caring relationships we have in our personal lives translate into our business.
 I believe this understanding has been the key to our success so far”.

 Finally, in the spirit of collaboration, we plan to use our empathy and intuition to help other female entrepreneurs in the future.
 Lesa Mitchell also demonstrates that only 29 percent of privately held firms in the US are women-owned” (9) and that women owned firms tend not to grow or prosper nearly as much” (3).
-For that reason, we are creating a program to mentor other women-owned businesses and aspiring female entrepreneurs (stay tuned).
+For that reason, we have created a program to mentor other women-owned businesses and aspiring female entrepreneurs.
 As Kami Kenna states: “it’s important for women to run businesses so we can create a more equitable society.
 We hope to hone the skills of female entrepreneurs (organization, intuitiveness, personal drive, diligence, dedication, innovation, to name a few) so they can achieve the same success”.

 The foundation of our company was built by our innately “female” traits, our open communication, empathy and skills.
 As we continue to learn and grow our company together, we also hope to support women entrepreneurs to create more opportunities for aspiring females around the world, closing the prevalent gender gap and making change for future generations.